Combinatorial descriptions of biclosed sets in affine type: Abstract

 \section{Abstract}

 Let $W$ be a Coxeter group and let $\Phi^+$ be the positive roots.
 A subset $B$ of $\Phi^+$ is called ``biclosed'' if, whenever we have roots $\alpha$, $\beta$ and $\gamma$ with $\gamma \in \RR_{>0} \alpha + \RR_{>0} \beta$, if $\alpha$ and $\beta \in B$ then $\gamma \in B$ and, if $\alpha$ and $\beta \not\in B$, then $\gamma \not\in B$.
 The finite biclosed sets are the inversion sets of the elements of $W$, and the containment between finite inversion sets is the weak order on $W$.
 Dyer suggested studying the poset of all biclosed subsets of $\Phi^+$, ordered by containment, and conjectured that it is a complete lattice.
 As progress towards Dyer's conjecture, we classify all biclosed sets in the affine root systems.
 We provide both a type uniform description, and concrete models in the classical types $\tA$, $\tB$, $\tC$, $\tD$.
-We use our models to prove that biclosed sets form a complete lattice in types $\tA$ and $\tC$.
+We use our models to prove that biclosed sets form a complete lattice in types $\tA$ and $\tC$, and we classify which biclosed sets are separable and which are weakly separable.